 Lyrics

-Mills Music, Leroy Anderson's publisher in 1949, suggested to Leroy that a lyricist be hired to write lyrics for "Sleigh Ride".
-Mills thought that lyrics would help to make the piece more popular.
+Mills Music suggested to Leroy that a lyricist be hired to write lyrics for "Sleigh Ride".
+The publisher thought that lyrics would help to make the piece more popular.
 Mitchell Parish had written the lyrics for "Stardust" and other songs.
 He had a reputation for being able to write very good lyrics for an existing composition.
 Normally a lyricist would collaborate with the composer and often would choose the title.
 Not in this case.

 Leroy was impressed with Mitchell Parish and was satisfied that the lyrics that Parish had written were good.
 Parish wrote lyrics to numerous other Anderson compositions.
 The two men became friends in the process.
 Parish's lyrics certainly contributed to the popularity of "Sleigh Ride".
 The vocal version has always been much more popular than the instrumental version.
 Note that Sleigh Ride is not merely a song.
 There is much more to Sleigh Ride than a strong melody, sleigh bells, whip cracks and a horse whinny.
 It is a sophisticated composition which is based on classical musical forms.